The evolution of XR (Extended Reality)

 Mixed Reality – MR really brings the best of both worlds (AR and VR) together to create a new reality that is a combination of virtual and real environments.
 Users can interact with this new environment just as they do with their actual physical environments.

-Extended reality – Extended reality (XR) technology really is an umbrella term used to denote a number of immersive technologies whether they are purely virtual, or a mix of the physical and virtual environments.
+Extended reality – Extended reality (XR) technology really is an umbrella term used to denote the number of immersive technologies whether they are purely virtual, or a mix of the physical and virtual environments.

-Extended Reality Applications for Business
+Extended Reality Applications

 The use cases of XR are virtually limitless and new ones are being developed each day.
 You can expect to see applications of extended reality on shop floors, in retail shopping (to create ‘phygital’ experiences of customer walk-ins in a physical store), in healthcare, or even if you are just thinking of a trip or buying a piece of property (even in a different country!)
 Extended reality can literally bring the world within our grasp.

 The convenience of digital e-shopping and the personalized charm of store walk-ins are set to merge in the new ‘phygital’ experiences of retail.
-A simple use case would be a virtual changing room, wherein customers can see a full size virtual version of themselves trying on an article of clothing, checking the available inventory of sizes, colors and even getting advice on matching accessories or latest fashion styles from the store’s digital AI-powered personal assistants.
+A simple use case would be a virtual changing room, wherein customers can see a full-size virtual version of themselves trying on an article of clothing, checking the available inventory of sizes, colors and even getting advice on matching accessories or latest fashion styles from the store’s digital AI-powered personal assistants.

 With XR, retail will also be able to merge the great divide of distances and be able to offer products globally without having the ‘muscles’ and distribution setup of much larger players in the space.

-Imagine if instead of animals and cadavers, trainee doctors could actually simulate real-world emergencies, such as, conducting an emergency delivery on a pregnant lady in the back of a van.
+Imagine if instead of animals and cadavers, trainee doctors could actually simulate real-world emergencies, such as conducting an emergency delivery on a pregnant lady in the back of a van.
 Would that make them more or less prepared to face the very real pressures of their actual work environment?

 The same can be extrapolated to workers learning to deal with highly hazardous environments or materials.
 Real-life simulations can bring the dangers ‘close’ in a way traditional methods of training and textual knowledge rarely can.